 7) Identify the missing number: 7&5, 4&6, 49&25, 16&?

 8) Identify the missing number: 4&35, 14&26, 11&73, 34&?

 9) It costs a manufacturer X dollars per component to make the first 1,000 components.
 All subsequent components cost X÷3 each.
 When X = $1.50 How much will it cost to manufacture 4,000 components?

-10) A train traveling at 60 mph enters a tunnel that is 5 miles long.
+10) A train travelling at 60 mph enters a tunnel that is 5 miles long.
 The train is one mile long.
 How many minutes does it take for the whole train to pass through the tunnel?